Charles Wood (composer): Chamber

+Orchestral

 Of the orchestral works, both the Piano Concerto (1886) and the Patrick Sarsfield Variations (1899) remained unpublished, although the Variations received a performance at the Queen's Hall Beecham Concerts in 1907.
 Walter Starkie said the work "shows his power of creating what may be called the Irish atmosphere in music".
 It has been revived in modern times by the Ulster Orchestra, conducted by Simon Joly.
 However, Wood appears to have lost confidence and abandoned the orchestral medium after 1905.
 Three symphonies and an opera remained uncompleted.

-He also composed eight string quartets (six numbered, plus the Variations on an Irish Folk Tune and a first movement fragment in G minor), spanning 1885 to 1917.
-The early quartets show the influence of Brahms, but from No. 3 in A minor (1911) a more personal voice emerges, partly through the use of Irish folk melodies and dance tunes as thematic material.
-There is a modern recording of No. 3 by the Lindsay Quartet.
-The quartets were edited after the composer's death by Edward Dent and published in a collected edition by Oxford University Press in 1929.

-Wood collaborated with priest and poet George Ratcliffe Woodward in the revival and popularisation of renaissance tunes to new English religious texts, notably co-editing three books of carols.
-He was co-founder (in 1904) of the Irish Folk Song Society.